 Stock ice in a cooler.

-Keep a few bottles of water cold, and chill the adult beverage you’re saving for arrival at your destination.
-And, since Earl of Sandwich just opened near our home, we also pack a Full Montagu for me and a Caprese sandwich for Jules.
+Keep a few bottles of water cold, within arms reach, and chill the adult beverage you’re saving for arrival at your destination.
+Since Ike’s Love & Sandwiches is a fresh option our home, we also pack an Anchor Man (fried chicken and homemade purple slaw) for me and a Winne the Pooh (cucumbers, lettuce and tomato with cream cheese) for Jules.

 Make a music playlist.